foundations-fall-2016/session5/readme.md

 ![Image of Basilica](FINAL.png)

 Normally you will start off with a few known styleguide settings.
-Let's use a couple of css variables:
+Let's define a couple of css variables:

 ```css
 html {